 Business Process Reengineering

 All previous approaches have created process awareness resulting in the first publication of Michael Hammer in 1990 initiating the concept Business Process Reengineering (BPR).
-Reengineering is based on radically improving processes in the enterprise by redefining and designing them together with the total rejection of their existing organization, leading to a breakthrough improvement in performance, in particular such as costs, quality, service and speed.
+Reengineering is based on radically improving processes in the enterprise by redefining and designing them together with the total rejection of their existing organization, leading to a breakthrough improvement in performance, such as costs, quality, service and speed.

 Thomas Davenport and James Short are also considered to be the creators of reengineering.
 They combined it with IT giving it the rank of “the most powerful tool of the twentieth century (…) new industrial engineering.”
-All these reengineering authors also emphasize in their concept the role of the whole process, not specific tasks or business functions.
+All these reengineering authors also emphasize in their concept the role of the entire process, not specific tasks or business functions.

 Business Process Management

 BPR has evolved to improve business processes into Business Process Management (BPM) with the publication of “BPM: Third Wave” in 2002 by H. Smith and P. Fingar.
 It has aroused considerable interest and discussion, as well as launched an increase in both scientific and professional publications on BPM.

 Business Process Management is a difficult concept to establish: on the one hand, it is strongly linked to process-oriented techniques and tools such as process modelling or material flow management, and on the other hand it can also be considered a management concept that has emerged from the achievements of predecessors such as Total Quality Management and Business Process Reengineering.
 In general, Business Process Management should be understood as achieving the goals of an organization by improving the management and control of basic business processes.